 SAT The simulated gingiva and/or typodont is/are free from damage.
 ACC There is slight damage to simulated gingiva and/or typodont consistent with the procedure.
 SUB There is iatrogenic damage to the simulated gingiva and/or typodont inconsistent with the procedure.
 DEF There is gross iatrogenic damage to the simulated gingiva and/or typodont inconsistent with the procedure.

 CRITICAL ERRORS

 - 1. Wrong Tooth/Surface Treated - 2.
+Critical Lack of Clinical Judgment/Diagnostic Skills - 3.
 ANTERIOR ENDODONTIC PROCEDURE Root is fractured

 Place Candidate label here

 CRDTS

 ENDODONTIC PROCEDURES